ibbles/LearningUnreal/Dynamic Lighting.md

 )
 Used for fire flickering, water caustics, or shadows from clouds.
 The Details panel > Light Function > Fade Distance is important for performance.

+# Light Propagation
+Older real time Global Illumination system.
+Not recommended for production use.